WICG/display-locking/explainers/hidden-content-explainer.md

 `content-visibility:hidden` as opposed to the existing `hidden` attribute which applies a presentational style of `display:none`.
-This improves the performance of searching the content inside the `hidden=until-found` subtree because searching for text in these areas requires computing style and layout.
+This improves the performance of searching the content inside the `hidden=until-found` subtree because `content-visibility: hidden`, unlike `display: none`, allows the rendering state needed to perform a text search to be cached.
-`content-visibility` saves this computed style and layout instead of `display:none` which deletes them, which means that once the first run of find-in-page or ScrollToTextFragment computes these values, the subsequent runs can reuse the saved style and layout.
+This means that once the first run of find-in-page or ScrollToTextFragment computes these values, the subsequent runs can reuse the saved style and layout.